-13.0 Filtering and safeguarding measures
+13 Filtering and Safeguarding Measures

 - 13.1 The school's internet has a robust filtering system which is set at an age appropriate level such that inappropriate content is filtered.
-The system logs all attempts to access the internet, including all attempts to access inappropriate content. - Anti-virus, anti-spyware, junk mail and SPAM filtering is used on the school's network, stand-alone PCs, laptops and tablets, and is updated on a regular basis.
+The system logs all attempts to access the internet, including all attempts to access inappropriate content. - 13.2 Anti-virus, anti-spyware, junk mail and SPAM filtering is used on the school's network, standalone PCs, laptops and tablets, and is updated on a regular basis.
 Security measures are in place to ensure information about our pupils cannot be accessed by unauthorised users.
 Strong encryption is used on the wireless network to provide good security.

-14.0 Email use
+14 Email Use

 - 14.1 The School does not provide pupils with school email addresses.
 No communication takes place between staff and pupils via email. - 14.2 All staff are expected to use email professionally and responsibly.
-See Annex 10 for further details.
+See Annex 4 for further details.

-15.0 The school's use of images and videos
+15 The School's Use of Images and Videos

-- 15.1 The school abides by the Data Protection Act 1998 and understands that an image or video is considered personal data.
+- 15.1 The school abides by data protection legislation, namely, the General Data Protection Regulation 2016 (as amended, extended or re-enacted from time to time), and understands that an image or video is considered personal data.
 It seeks written consent from parents to publish images or videos for external publicity purposes, such as the website, and for internal purposes, such as a yearbook or on a parent portal.
-Parents and guardians may withdraw their permission at any time by informing the Registrar in writing. - 15.2 Staff are not permitted to use their own devices or memory cards to record videos or photographs of pupils, and when storing images within the school's network are requested to only use the student's first name.
+Parents and guardians may withdraw their permission at any time by informing the administration team in writing. - 15.2 Staff are not permitted to use their own devices or memory cards to record videos or photographs of pupils unless with the express permission of the Headmaster and when storing images within the school's network are requested to only use the pupil's first name.

-16.0 The curriculum and tools for learning
+16 The Curriculum and Tools for Learning

-16.1 The school teaches our pupils how to use the internet safely and responsibly, for researching information, exploring concepts, deepening knowledge and understanding, and communicating effectively in order to further learning, through ICT and/or PSHEE lessons.
+- 16.1 The school teaches our pupils how to use the internet safely and responsibly, for researching information, exploring concepts, deepening knowledge and understanding, and communicating effectively in order to further learning, through ICT and/or PSHEE lessons.
 The following concepts, skills and competencies are taught through the school in an age appropriate manner:

-- Digital citizenship; - Future work skills; - Internet literacy; - Making good judgments about websites and emails received; - Knowledge of risks such as viruses, and opening mail from a stranger; - Access to resources that outline how to be safe and responsible when using any online technologies; - Knowledge of copyright and plagiarism issues; - File-sharing and downloading illegal content; - Uploading information knowing what is safe to upload, and not to upload personal information; - Where to go for advice and how to report abuse. - These skills are taught explicitly within the ICT curriculum but are likely to be covered in other subjects; pupils are taught skills to explore how online technologies can be used effectively, in a safe and responsible manner.
+- Digital citizenship;

+- Future work skills;

+- Internet literacy; - Making good judgments about websites and emails received; - Knowledge of risks such as viruses, and opening mail from a stranger; - Access to resources that outline how to be safe and responsible when using any online technologies; - Knowledge of copyright and plagiarism issues; - File-sharing and downloading illegal content; - Uploading information knowing what is safe to upload, and not to upload personal information; and - Where to go for advice and how to report abuse. - 16.2 These skills are taught explicitly within the ICT curriculum but are likely to be covered in other subjects; pupils are taught skills to explore how online technologies can be used effectively, in a safe and responsible manner.
 Further details about the content of the curriculum related to ICT can be found in the ICT and PSHEE curriculum documentation.

-17.0 Monitoring
+17 Monitoring